juno-v/Memory/README.md

 - Draft.js - rich text editor.
 - WebSocket or Socket.IO - Try to find a way for continuous data reflect on the DOM.

-# Notes for employers
-- What was exciting about this project?
-	- Utilizing a new tech: Amazon Web Services S3 Buckets.
-At Prime Digital Academy, I sat next to other students who were also using AWS services for their solo projects.
-We called ourselves,”The Corner Office”.
-I struggled as an individual, and we struggled as a group, trying to find resources to help us implement AWS into our projects.
-At the end of the two weeks project time we were given, the Corner Office successfully utilized AWS.
-This success came from communication, pair programming, and most of all, support for each other!
-The functionality of local files being uploaded into a private account on the cloud is awesome.
-I wouldn’t have been able to do this without my team.

-- Personal touches that were added
-	- Aside from design and functionality, this CRUD application is pretty simple.
-One thing I had to adjust however, is to complete an asynchronous function that contains a POST request on the server side code.
-I was trying to insert into two tables during the same POST request.
-It was a little tricky to write up, but I was able to do it.
-Refer to it here.